 Encroachment Survey in Walton County

 Property encroachments in Walton County are common due to Coastal with premium beach communities (30A) and interior rolling longleaf pine conditions that make boundary markers difficult to locate.
 With Rapid growth development growth, new construction frequently encroaches on adjacent properties.
-Apex Surveying identifies and documents all encroachments with boundary surveys that meet FAC 5J-17 minimum technical standards.
+Apex Surveying identifies and documents all encroachments with boundary surveys that meet the Standards of Practice in Chapter 5J-17, F.A.C.

 PSM Licensed